An energy-resolved atomic scanning probe: Results

-Any experimental realization of this method requires tunability of the hopping frequencies (the probe bandwidth) and the onsite frequencies (the probe offset), among other parameters.
+Any experimental realization of this method requires tunability of hopping frequencies (the probe bandwidth), onsite frequencies (the probe offset/chemical potential), among other parameters.
 The trap depth and spacing controlling the hopping can be tuned via the magnitude of the trapping potential.
-The onsite frequency is related to the ground state of each well, which can be adjusted with the transverse size of the lattice beam (see Appendix~\ref{sec:realize}).
+The onsite frequency is related to the ground state of each well, which can be adjusted with the transverse size of the lattice beam .
+The chemical potential is tuned via the external trapping potential, and is also influenced by the particle density.
 In $\qs$, Bose-Fermi mixtures can be loaded or the optical potential engineered beyond a lattice to allow for the simulation of different types of many-body systems, such as spatially inhomogeneous or varying strength interactions.
 Further control, including interactions via optical or orbital Feshbach resonances~\cite{prl-115-135301, prl-115-265302, prl-115-265301}, can be achieved by assembling the two non-overlapping lattices atom by atom~\cite{s-354-1021, s-354-1024}.